 Ishola Eniola O. and Samaila G. Zainab

-Kings Embedded Solutions Ltd.
+Kings Embedded Solutions Limited.

 Abstract

-This paper propose a Blockchain technology based solution to build an open, trusted, decentralized and tamper-proof system for the Nigeria Electoral System focusing on the public key cryptography, privacy, and verification steps for Nigeria Electoral Process.
+This paper proposes Blockchain technology-based solution to build an open, trusted and decentralized system for the Nigeria Electoral System focusing on the public key cryptography, privacy, and verification steps for Nigeria Electoral Process.
 The Blockchain-based electoral system technology was developed from a set of state transition rules to a method for creating blocks for all contesting parties in Nigeria, to mechanisms for checking the voter’s accreditations, validity of election, and the full chain election monitoring systems.
-In the later part of the paper, I discuss the “design experiment” for the proposed Blockchain application for the Nigeria Electoral System will be a success, making the entire voting processes way faster, reduced paper-works, and more secured voting system.
+In the later part of the paper, we discussed the “design experiment” for the proposed Blockchain application for the Nigeria Electoral System will be a success, making the entire voting processes way faster, reduced paper-works, and more secured voting system.
 The success proves the use of a distributed ledgers to run the voting processes will prevent fraud & identify theft.

 Keyword: Blockchain, Security, Cryptography, Public key, Privacy & Distributed Ledger.